 Transport by jet boat must be arranged with a transport operator, to either pick up or drop off your party at the river end of the track.

 Following an old road line, the track has a relatively even gradient, no river crossings and passes through native forest for most of its length, providing shelter from the worst of the weather.
-It is therefore suitable for novice trampers and is often used by school and family groups.
+This is a lightly maintained track and may have windfalls, slips or be overgrown at various times of the year.
+It is therefore suitable for more experienced trampers.

 The connecting routes are for experienced trampers only.
 They are only lightly marked and the path may be obscured by vegetation.